-The organ doses assigned for each x-ray procedure are the highest doses to any organ in the relevant group as listed in Tables B1-B4, multiplied by a factor of 1.3 to account for uncertainty and 0.05 to account for re-takes.
-The resulting maximizing annual x-ray doses that may be applied in dose reconstructions for likely non-compensable cases are shown in Table 3.5.1-1.
+The organ doses assigned for each x-ray procedure are the highest doses to any organ in the relevant group as listed in Tables B1-B4 should be multiplied by a factor of 1.3 to account for uncertainty.
+The result will be the maximizing of annual x-ray doses that may be applied in dose reconstructions for likely non-compensable cases.
 At least one x-ray per year or partial year of employment should be assumed taken in order to be claimant favorable.